takehirotakiuchi/laravel-8-resources-lang-ja/README.md

-# Laravel 8 JetStream 日本語化ファイル
+# The Japanese localization files for Laravel 8 JetStream

 A set of Japanese message files for Laravel 8.
 The necessary parts are Japaneseized for dashboards and so on.